 Disclosure: This post may contain affiliate links.
-Please visit my About page for disclosures, Privacy Policy and more information.
+As an Amazon Associate, I earn from qualifying purchases.
+Please visit my Privacy Policy for disclosures and more information.

 Use the Petite and Pretty Crochet Washcloth Pattern to make either a dishcloth or a washcloth.
 The choice is yours and the free pattern is below!
 Don’t forget to save it to your best crochet board on Pinterest so you can find it later!